Spain’s house price growth continues, despite falling demand

 Overall, the country granted a total of 7,425 Golden Visas to main applicants from 2014 to 2021, with Chinese and Russians accounting for 32% and 25% shares, respectively.

-While no official figures are released yet for 2022, interest in foreign residency in Spain through property investment is rising again.
-According to Tranio’s research, the Spanish Golden Visa scheme remains among the top European investors’ choices last year.
+While no official figures have been released yet for the past two years, interest in foreign residency in Spain through property investment is rising again.
+According to recent research conducted by Astons, the Spanish Golden Visa scheme is the best option for international investors looking for Golden Visas.

 Foreigners have a right to buy and resell all kinds of property in Spain - residential, commercial, or land, with no limits.

-However, in February 2023, center-left political party Más País proposed a bill to scrap or drastically amend the country’s Golden Visa program, arguing that it pushes house prices and is detrimental to the economy.
+However, there is a growing clamor to end the scheme.
+In February 2023, center-left political party Más País proposed a bill to scrap or drastically amend the country’s Gold Visa program, arguing that it pushes house prices and is detrimental to the economy.
+Then in December, renewed support to end the program came from the country’s government coalition partner Sumar.
+While no official agreement has been reached yet, the government is considering introducing tougher requirements for applications.

 Housing starts fell to an annual average of just 64,000 units in 2009-2021, from an annual average of 445,000 units in 1995-2008.
 Similarly, completions also dropped to an average of 64,000 units annually in 2011-2021, from 419,000 units in 1997-2010.